mwsohn/DominanceAnalysis.jl/README.md

     be used to determine the type of GLM model
 - family - a distribution family.
 If not specified, a distribution will be chosen

+All variable are expected to be in Symbols.

 ## Example

+### 1. Linear regression

 ```
 julia> dominance(auto,:price, [:mpg, :trunk, :foreign, :weight])